Guide to Using Your New Wix Studio Website Template

 Customizing Layouts: You can add backgrounds, borders, or effects to the entire container, instead of adjusting each element separately.

-To add a container, simply select “Box” from the “Add” menu.
+To add a container, simply select “Container” from the “Add” menu.
 Once placed, you can drag any element into the container.

 Padding

-Padding refers to the space between the edges of a container and the elements inside it.
+Padding refers to the space between the edges of a container, stack, or section.
 This is important because it ensures that your text or images don’t touch the edges of the container, creating a clean and spacious design.

 You can adjust padding to: